-The most recent forecast of the MBA, as of February 21, 2023, estimated (actual for fiscal year 2021) the size of the U.S. residential mortgage originations market as shown in the following table for 2021 - 2025 in its "Mortgage Finance Forecast" (in trillions):
+While we cannot predict the severity and duration of the impacts related to COVID-19, the most recent forecast of the MBA, as of January 21, 2022, estimated (actual for fiscal year 2020) the size of the U.S. residential mortgage originations market as shown in the following table for 2020 - 2024 in its "Mortgage Finance Forecast" (in trillions):

-20 2025 2024 023 2022 2 021 Purchase transactions \$ 1.8 \$ 1.7 \$ 1.4 \$ 1.6 \$ 1.8 Refinance transactions \$ 0.7 \$ 0.6 \$ 0.5 \$ 0.6 \$ 2.6 Total U.S. mortgage originations forecast \$ 2.5 \$ 2.3 \$ 1.9 \$ 2.2 \$ 4.4
+2 2024 2023 022 2021 2 020 Purchase transactions \$ 1.8 \$ 1.8 \$ 1.7 \$ 1.7 \$ 1.5 Refinance transactions \$ 0.7 \$ 0.7 \$ 0.9 \$ 2.3 \$ 2.6 Total U.S. mortgage originations forecast \$ 2.5 \$ 2.5 \$ 2.6 \$ 4.0 \$ 4.1

-As of February 21, 2023, the MBA expects residential purchase transactions to decrease in 2022 and 2023 followed by increases in 2024 and 2025.
-Additionally, the MBA expects residential refinance transactions to dramatically decrease in 2022, followed by a slight decrease in 2023 before slightly increasing in 2024 and 2025.
-The MBA expects overall mortgage originations to decrease in 2022 and 2023 before increasing in 2024 and 2025.
+As of January 21, 2022, the MBA expects residential purchase transactions to steadily increase through 2023 before leveling out in 2024.
+Additionally, the MBA expects residential refinance transactions to steadily decrease in 2022 and 2023 before leveling out in 2024 as interest rates are expected to rise.
+The MBA expects overall mortgage originations to decrease in 2022 and thereafter.

 In recent years, total originations have been reflective of a strong residential real estate market driven by increasing home prices and low mortgage interest rates.
-Interest rate cuts in the second half of 2019 resulted in a significant increase in refinance transactions and a slight increase in purchase transactions.
+Mortgage rates rose consistently between 2016 and the beginning of 2019.
+Concerns over a slowing global economy and the impact of a prolonged trade war resulted in interest rate cuts in the second half of 2019, which significantly increased refinance transactions and slightly increased purchase transactions when compared to 2018.
 In the beginning of 2020, refinance and purchase transactions remained strong until the outbreak of COVID-19.

 On March 15, 2020, the Federal Reserve took emergency action and reduced its benchmark interest rate by a full percentage point to nearly zero.
-Following this emergency action, average interest rates for a 30-year fixed rate mortgages fell throughout the remainder of 2020.
+Following this emergency action, average interest rates for a 30-year fixed rate mortgages fell throughout the remainder of 2020, bottoming out at 2.65% on January 7, 2021.
 The outbreak of COVID-19 resulted in significant uncertainty in the economic outlook in the second quarter of 2020, and as a result real estate activity decreased significantly as consumers moved to the sidelines to assess the ongoing impact of COVID-19.
 However, real estate activity began to rebound in June 2020, with increases in purchase activity and a surge in refinance transactions as a result of historically low interest rates.

 Residential purchase and refinance activity remained strong in 2021.
 However, with the surge in residential refinance transactions in 2020, residential refinance transactions began to slow in 2021 as the population of eligible refinance candidates declined.
+Interest rates on a 30-year, fixed rate mortgage averaged 3.1% in 2021, up from 2.8% in 2020.
+Despite the recent increase in interest rates and fluctuation in existing-home sales, the market is still outperforming pre-pandemic levels.